3.4 Physical Inventory

 Items in Storage

 Stored equipment may or may not be located on campus.
 Items in storage on campus can usually be inventoried during the wall to wall physical scanning and verification of a department’s assets.
 On-campus assets that are inaccessible (i.e. packed or crated) should have an accompanying listing verifying the contents of each storage container for use as an attestation.
-Sampling verification may be used as needed.
+A sample verification may be performed as needed.

 Equipment stored off campus should be documented as an off campus asset, and inventoried as such.
-Refer to Section 3.3, Records regarding the proper documentation and accounting for equipment stored off-campus.
+Refer to Section 3.5, Use and Maintenance regarding the proper documentation and accounting for equipment stored off-campus.

-Cannibalized assets should be immediately identified as such and the record retired from the system.
+Cannibalized assets should be immediately identified as such and the DPA informed.
+PMO approval should be requested for the record to be retired from active status.
+Record updates are processed centrally, by the Property Programs Manager.

 Fabrications - Work in Process

-Until completed, fabrications are not considered capital equipment; they are work-in-process (WIP).
+Until completed, fabrications are not considered capital equipment; they are construction-in-process (CIP).
 This includes components that exceed the capital threshold, which have been clearly identified as fabrication components.
-Unless otherwise specified in the agreement terms and conditions, WIP is not included in the biennial physical inventory.
+Unless otherwise specified in the agreement terms and conditions, CIP is not included in the biennial physical inventory.

 9. Material Inventories